Our dear dad, James Gary Christensen (Jim), passed away peacefully on Sunday, 30 August 2020.

 Note the change of the place of service.
 Services will be held on Tuesday, 8 September 2020.
 Viewing at 9:00 and funeral service at 10:00 am.
 Held at the LDS Chapel at 552 East 11400 South, Draper, UT 84020.
 The funeral service will be live streamed below.
 Interment at Salt Lake City Cemetery.
 The live stream will start momentarily due to weather problems.

-To plant a tree in memory of James Gary Christensen, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James Gary Christensen, please visit our tribute store.